Your XPStorm modeling package can be expanded to meet your needs by adding the following optional components:

 By leveraging the latest TUFLOW analysis engine, the xp2D Extreme engine, powered with GPU Module, will now support 1D and 2D accelerated simulations on the latest Nvidia hardware.

 The GPU platform can accelerate application workflows across the thousands of GPU cores in parallel threads, resulting in shorter run times.
 XPStorm now provides 2D-only acceleration that reduces runtimes from hours down to minutes.
 This update improves the level of efficiency for modeling workflows allowing for quick analysis and results from event simulation.
 Now you can get the information you need from your model, when you need it.

 Multiple Domain for xp2D

-The Multiple Domain add-on feature for xp2D allows you to more efficiently utilize your 2D cells, and provides a way to focus analysis where it is needed most.
-It allows several domains to be added to a single model, each with its own grid extents, time step, grid cell sizes and orientation.
+The Multiple Domain module for xp2D allows you to utilize your 2D cells more efficiently and provides a way to focus analysis where it is needed most.
+It will enable several domains to be added to a single model, each with grid extents, time step, grid cell sizes, and orientation.

-Multiple 2D Domains are often used to reduce the number of cells in a 2D modeling project.
-Large cell sizes are used in areas where fine detail is not required or where a large area is to be modeled.
-Small grid sizes provide more detailed analysis of varying terrain, channels and urban areas.
+Multiple Domains functions reduce the number of cells in a 2D modeling project.
+The Multiple Domain module allows a large cell size where fine detail is not required, and smaller grid sizes where more detailed analysis across the varying terrain, channels, and urban areas.